 Planning a motorcycle trip?
-Read this 7 day Jammu to Killar itinerary and find out how to plan a similar, but one of the most adventure-filled road trips on your life.
+Read this 7-day Jammu to Killar itinerary and find out how to plan a similar, but one of the most adventure-filled road trips in your life.

-This road trip from Jammu blog will be any motorcycle enthusiast’s love.
-This was my first ever real ride in the Himalayas and since then I am hooked to riding.
+This road trip from Jammu will be any motorcycle enthusiast’s love.
+This was my first ever real ride in the Himalayas and since then I am hooked on riding.
 So without wasting any more time, let’s get started…

 Jammu to Killar Road Trip Itinerary

 In short, this is how I planned my route map per day basis:

 - Bhaderwah to Gulabgarh

 - Gulabgarh to Patnitop

 And if you are looking for the route map and thinking how many kilometres it will be per day, here we go:

 Jammu to Killar Route Map